 \section{Conclusions}

-We constructed a non-parametric and deterministic dependence measure based on cumulative probability distribution \cite{RaoChenEtAl:2004,Rao:2005} to propose fraction of cumulative mutual information $\mathcal D(Y; \vec{X})$, an information-theoretic divergence measure to quantify dependencies of multivariate continuous distributions.
-Our measure can be directly estimated from sample data using well-defined empirical estimates (Sec.~\ref{sec:theoretical_background}).
-Fraction of cumulative mutual information quantifies dependencies without breaking permutation invariance of feature exchanges, i.e., $\mathcal D(Y; \vec{X}) = \mathcal D(Y; \vec{X}')$ for all $\vec{X}' \in \operatorname{perm}(\vec{X})$, while being invariant under invertible transformations.
+We constructed a non-parametric and deterministic dependence measure based on cumulative probability distribution \citep{RaoChenEtAl:2004,Rao:2005} to propose fraction of cumulative mutual information $\mathcal D(Y; \vec{X})$, an information-theoretic divergence measure to quantify dependences of multivariate continuous distributions.
+Our measure can be directly estimated from sample data using well-defined empirical estimates (Section~\ref{sec:theoretical_background}).
+Fraction of cumulative mutual information quantifies dependences without breaking permutation invariance of feature exchanges, i.e., $\mathcal D(Y; \vec{X}) = \mathcal D(Y; \vec{X}')$ for all $\vec{X}' \in \operatorname{perm}(\vec{X})$, while being invariant under positive monotonic transformations.
 Measures based on mutual information are monotonously increasing with respect to the cardinality of feature subsets and sample size.
-To turn fraction of cumulative mutual information into a convex measure, we related the strength of a dependence with the dependence of the same set of features under the independence assumption of random variables \cite{VinhEppsEtAl:2009,VinhEppsEtAl:2010}.
-We further constructed a measure based on complementary cumulative probability distributions and introduced total cumulative mutual information $\langle \hat{\mathcal D}_\text{TCMI}^*(Y; \vec{X}) \rangle$.
+To turn fraction of cumulative mutual information into a convex measure, we related the strength of a dependence with the dependence of the same set of variables under the independence assumption of random variables \citep{VinhEppsEtAl:2009,VinhEppsEtAl:2010}.
+We further constructed a measure based on residual cumulative probability distributions and introduced total cumulative mutual information $\langle \hat{\mathcal D}_\text{TCMI}^*(Y; \vec{X}) \rangle$.